keepsuit/laravel-opentelemetry/README.md

 Configuration options:

 - `excluded_paths`: list of paths to exclude from tracing
+- `excluded_methods`: list of HTTP methods to exclude from tracing
 - `allowed_headers`: list of headers to include in the trace
 - `sensitive_headers`: list of headers with sensitive data to hide in the trace